Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 2.4 =
+* New option to clone the children of the original page
+* License changed to GPLv2 or later
+* Fixed publishing dates for drafts
+* Fixed bug with prefix/suffix
+* Translation project moved to GlotPress

 = 2.3 =
 * Added options to choose where to show the "Clone" links